-Authors Daniel Vassalo and John Pschorr together have worked with AWS for 15 years.
+Authors Daniel Vassalo and Josh Pschorr together have worked with AWS for 15 years.
 They have worked on all types of web applications, right from small projects to massive services running on 1000s of servers.

-Both, Daniel Vassallo and John Pschorr have been using Amazon web services right from the days when AWS had no web console and just 3 services.
+Both, Daniel Vassallo and Josh Pschorr have been using Amazon web services right from the days when AWS had no web console and just 3 services.
 They also contributed in building small part of AWS itself.

 What do you learn?